gpustack/gpustack/docs/user-guide/model-management.md

 !!!note

     1. GPUStack does not check the validity of the model path for scheduling, which may lead to deployment failure if the model path is inaccessible.
 It is recommended to ensure the model path is accessible on all workers(e.g., using NFS, rsync, etc.).
 You can also use the worker selector configuration to deploy the model to specific workers.
     2. GPUStack cannot evaluate the model's resource requirements unless the server has access to the same model path.
-You can customize backend parameters, such as tensor-split, to configure how the model is distributed across the GPUs.
+Consequently, you may observe empty VRAM/RAM allocations for a deployed model.
+To mitigate this, it is recommended to make the model files available on the same path on the server.
+Alternatively, you can customize backend parameters, such as `tensor-split`, to configure how the model is distributed across the GPUs.

 To deploy a local path model: